IPaC resource list

 What does IPaC use to generate the potential presence of bald and golden eagles in my specified location?

 The potential for eagle presence is derived from data provided by the Avian Knowledge Network (AKN).
-The AKN data is based on a growing collection of survey, banding, and citizen science datasets and is queried and filtered to return a list of those birds reported as occurring in the 10km grid cell(s) which your project intersects, and that have been identified as warranting special attention because they are a BCC species in that area, an eagle (Eagle Act requirements may apply).
-To see a list of all birds potentially present in your project area, please visit the Rapid Avian Information Locator (RAIL) Tool.
+The AKN data is based on a growing collection of survey, banding, and citizen science datasets and is queried and filtered to return a list of those birds reported as occurring in the 10km grid cell(s) which your project intersects, and that have been identified as warranting special attention because they are an eagle (Bald and Golden Eagle Protection Act requirements may apply).

 Migratory birds